 Having clear boundaries is vital to establishing that relationships are mutually respectful.
 Believe it or not, but putting “up” boundaries actually creates freedom because when our wishes are clearly defined, there is no need to put up walls.
 Boundaries reflect our self-esteem and our values.
 Healthy self-respect will teach others how to treat you.

 And when the occasional person attempts to push against your lines, simply keep your feet placed firmly on the ground.

 7. Follow your heart

 We all have something that makes us come alive and gives our lives meaning.
-Don’t forget to listen to the part of you that drives your bliss, and be aware of your idol wants and those little things that distract you.
+Don’t forget to listen to the part of you that drives your bliss.
 Focus on your purpose because dreams never really go away.
 They simply get postponed.

 Our passions can be as little or big as they are, and we can have one or a multitude of them.
 Listen to the things that are ticking at your heart’s door and find a way to do one thing at a time if you can.
 You can encourage yourself to do it all and to find a way for life to support you while you do.

 Everything in our lives starts with us and ripples into our relationships.
 So it only makes sense to give yourself as much love, nurturing, and joy as you would look for in others, or that others would seek in you.
 By living the best life we can we inject these ripples to go out with love, beauty, and kindness.